pdxiv/LuaScott/Adventure Editor Manual.md

 and "ADVENTUR".
 The biggest difference is the disk input/output of each.

-"ADVENTUR" limits the name of the adventure data base being read in to one character.
+"ADVENTUR" limits the name of the adventure database being read in to one character.
 For example, legal adventure names are:

 ADVENT /DA
 ADVENT /D7

-"ADV" limits the name of the adventure data base to two characters.
+"ADV" limits the name of the adventure database to two characters.
 For example, legal adventure names are:

 ADVENT/DA